annmcnamara/Project_3/README.md

 # Conclusions:
 1. The virus spread quickly, in a period 6 months COVID-19 has touched every country.
 2. Our predictions are really just extending the current trend and operate on the premise that nothing will change - obviously there are actions that could change these predictions.
 For example, if stay-at-home orders, improved testing and mask wearing were enforced these predicted trends would be impacted.
-3. The worst hit countries in terms of cases are not necssarily the worst hit cases in terms of deaths (this can be seen in the tree map)
+3. The worst hit countries in terms of cases are not necssarily the worst hit cases in terms of deaths (This can be seen in the tree map.
+For example, India is currently in the top three countries worst affected by cases but not one of the top countries affected by deaths).
 4.
 5.